 Next you have to open the image file (now "crystal_12x16.c") with the texteditor and fill in the necessary header information.
+At line 3 include "mios32.h".
 At line 5 give it a name (case sensitive!) and open a function.
 At line 6 define the size of the icons and the offset (normally a width of 12 would need a char offset of 12.
 This means, MIOS is looking after 12 pixels for a new icon).